pak-center/ncitizen/README.md

 | H-BAR CHARTS  | # | In Progress |
 ## Run the Project
 * JCL configuration to run:
- - (when 120 years is divided by interval value with the rest interval value is increased by 1 as it gives mod 0)
 > MULTIPLE ROWS SQL QUERY FOR ALL NAKSHATRAS IS NOT EFFICIENT but SIMPLE and fast in implementation in code!
 > Default interval = 10
 ```jcl